 Potage Saint-Germain

-This French pea soup recipe is one of my favorite comfort dishes, also known as Potage Saint-Germain.
-This French dish proves that peas are more than just a side dish but deserves a place on your table as a main meal.
+This French green pea soup is one of my favorite comfort dishes, also known as Potage Saint-Germain.
+This simple pea soup recipe proves that peas are more than just a side dish but deserves a place on your table as a main meal.
 Whether you have fresh peas from the garden or supermarket, or frozen peas, I have had excellent results with all of them.
-This recipe makes you feel like a French chef genius with very little effort.
-More exceptional soups, Easy Garlic Soup, Creamy Pumpkin Soup, and Parsnip Soup.
+This recipe makes you feel like a French chef genius with very little effort!

 You can make your soup with a good chicken stock, simple stock, or brown stock, if you have some, or just plain water.
 My favorite is a good ham stock, which I keep after having boiled a piece of ham.
 This is so delicious, and small pieces of the ham can be added to your finished soup.